NEWSLETTER - SHANGBA FARM – COMPLETE OVERVIEW SINCE 11/2019

 - November 2019

 Contrary to the agreement with Fairbiotea, the parent company of Shangba tea farm decided this year to change its control body.
 Nevertheless, CERES will again carry out a Fairbiotea inspection of Shangba tea farm for us this year and check all requirements for a Fairbiotea member.
 Since Shangba is an exemplary operation run by a large parent company, we assume that again all minimum requirements will be fully met.
-On Fairbiotea's pushing, however, Shangba has promised to return to CERES as certifier next year.
+On Fairbiotea's pushing, however, Shangba has promised to return to CERES as certifier.